NOAA-EMC/MEG_S2S/README.md

 ---
 ### OPTIONAL INSTRUCTIONS FOR SETTING UP THE MET CONFIG FILES

-- OPTIONAL: In the 'mask' dictionary, set 'poly' to a comma-separated list of strings containing paths to polylines, <br>
+- OPTIONAL: In the 'mask' dictionary, set 'poly' to a comma-separated list of strings containing paths to polylines, if desired.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if desired.
 May also leave blank.
 Polylines are defined in .poly files, with the name of the polygon/domain at the top \(this will be the "VX\_MASK" in stat output files\), followed by a column of lat/lon pairs indicating polygon vertices.
 The first and last coordinates in the column should be the same \(closed polygon\).

 ---
 ### INSTRUCTIONS FOR RUNNING METPLUS